Financial Aid Policies

 IV.
 DATA EVALUATED IN SATISFACTORY ACADEMIC PROGRESS REVIEW:

-As stated above, review for the undergraduate GPA, Pace, and Timeframe criteria will be based on all combined institutional and transfer credits attempted by the student at their current level.
+Review for GPA, Pace, and Timeframe criteria will be based on all credits attempted by the student at their current level (undergraduate or graduate).
+Students must meet all criteria on the FAU cumulative level and also on the overall cumulative level (which includes transfer coursework).

 Additional information on how specific types of coursework are evaluated in the Satisfactory Academic Progress review is listed below: